-Note that the effect of a joint action is not always equivalent to one or more effects of the individual actions of the actors involved, i.e., it may be more than the sum of the parts.

-Different perspectives lead to either communication or joint action as being considered most important.
-1128 may be dominant; from the perspective viewpoint of ecosystem governance, the integrity of the joint action may be dominant.
-1130
+- Note that the effect of a joint action is not always equivalent to one or more effects of the individual actions of the actors involved, i.e., it may be more than the sum of the parts. - Different perspectives lead to either communication or joint action as being considered most important. - For example, from the perspective of ecosystem security, the integrity of the communications may be - dominant; from the perspective of ecosystem governance, the integrity of the joint action may be dominant.